In this post

 : Factual data, either the ideal correct response, or context used to respond (e.g. data retrieved from a vector DB in a RAG application)

-In our chatbot example, these interactions represent several include the customer's query, the assistant's response, and the ground truth containing accurate airline policies and procedures.
+In our chatbot example, these interactions include the customer's query, the assistant's response, and the ground truth containing accurate airline policies and procedures.

 Upload dataset via API